jamesvdinh/financial-job-classifier/README.md

 A general classifier function for this dataset would theoretically be able to group job titles based on if the key value in the `job-categories.json` file was included anywhere within the job title.
 So, for example, a _"Financial Representative Intern"_ would be grouped under _"Specialist - Financials"_ since _"Financial Representative"_ was included in the job title.

+In `classfier.py`, I implemented a simple 'Classifier' class with a `classify_into_groups` method which takes in data (input col and output), and returns the data with the added `category` column.
+An example output is shown below:

+![classifier.py output][./img/classifier_output.png]

 ### Potential issues

 As stated before in (1)("Edge Cases"), the classfier may run into issues with grouping _"General"_ roles with specific departments.
 Thus, my solution to this issue would be to assign each _"General"_ role with `<org> - <job title>` (i.e. an _"Intern"_ at _"Bank of America"_ would be classified as _"Bank of America - Intern"_).
 This is done to differentiate between _"General"_ roles between firms, since different firms may label these roles differently from each other.